Welcome to the Digital Watauga Project

 The Digital Watauga Project is a collaborative effort between the Watauga County Historical Society and the Watauga County Public Library to preserve and display the High Country's archival memory.
 Use of Digital Watauga is ALWAYS FREE to the public.
 You can preview our collections below, or click here to browse them, but we do recommend that you click on the "How to Use Digital Watauga" link, available by hovering over the "Digital Watauga" link in the left menu list, before getting started.

 PLEASE NOTE: It is not necessary to register or login to use Digital Watauga, and we do not approve registration requests.
 All users can comment on any item in a collection by using the comment field at the bottom of the page for that item.
-If you want to contact Digital Watauga staff for any reason, including about donating an image or collection, please email us at DigitalWatauga@gmail.com.
+All comments are moderated, so your comment will not immediately appear after you post it, but we review comments weekly.
+Please do NOT use the comment field to make requests of Digital Watauga, such as inquiries about additional information or copies of images, because we do not have a way to respond to you through the commenting interface.
+If you want to contact Digital Watauga staff for any reason, including about donating an image or collection, or to request information or copies of images, please email us at DigitalWatauga@gmail.com.

 Bobby Brendell collected over 400 postcards relating to various attractions in the High Country of North Carolina.
 He donated this collection to the Watauga County Historical Society shortly before his death in 2015.